Ring-necked snake: Distribution

 Ring-necked snakes are fairly common throughout much of the United States extending into southeastern Canada and central Mexico.
+Mexican populations diverged first in the phylogenetic lineage of the subspecies of ringneck species.
 Eastern populations cover the entire Eastern Seaboard from the Gulf of Saint Lawrence continuous through the Gulf Coast of Texas.
 Distribution moves inland into northern Minnesota, continuing diagonally through the US to include all of Iowa, eastern Nebraska, and most of Kansas.
 In the western US, the distribution is significantly less continuous, with spotty, distinct population segments through most of the Pacific Northwest.
 Populations extend from south-central Washington continuing along the extreme West Coast into Mexico.
 Population segments extend inland into western Idaho, through southern Nevada, into central Utah, and continuing south through Arizona and central Mexico.

 Habitat

 Ring-necked snakes occur in a wide variety of habitats.
 Preference seems to be determined by areas with abundant cover and denning locations.
-Northern and western subspecies are found within open woodlands near rocky hillsides, or in wetter environments with abundant cover or woody debris.
+Northern and western subspecies are found within open woodlands near rocky hillsides, or in wetter environments with abundant cover or woody debris, as well as ponderosa pine-Oregon white oak, mixed forest, and shrub steppe.
 Southern subspecies exist primarily within riparian and wet environments, especially in more arid habitats.
 Stebbins (2003) identified the species as a snake of moist habitats, with moist soil conditions the preferred substrate.
 Ring-necked snakes are also not found above an elevation of 2200 m.
 In northern regions, dens are also important in identifying suitable ring-necked snake habitat.
 Dens are usually shared communally, and are identifiable by an existent subsurface crevasse or hole deep enough to prevent freezing temperatures.
+There is intraspecific variation in how den sites are chosen, with aggregate ring-necked snakes choosing dens that are on average 3 degrees Celsius above their ideal body temperature, while solitary snakes will choose dens that maintain their ideal body temperature.
 Since it is a woodland reptile, it can also commonly be found under wood or scraps.
+This cover is also utilized as a heat source instead of directly basking.
 Because of hot weather, they tend to make holes and burrows, or they hide under rocks or any suitable material.
 They are normally found in flatland forests.
 Though they prefer to remain away from human-made structures, ring-neck snakes are not afraid to utilize urbanized areas as refuge from predators.
+Moreover, throughout the year they tend to be active around March through October.